department-of-veterans-affairs/vagov-content/pages/health-care/about-va-health-benefits/health-care-costs.md

     links:
     - url: /health-care/pay-copay-bill/
       title: Pay your copay bill
-      description: Find out how to pay your bill—and what to do if you're struggling to make your payments.
+      description: Find out how to pay your bill—and what to do if you disagree with the charges or are struggling to make your payments.
     - url: /health-care/copay-rates/
       title: Copay rates
       description: View current copay rates for different types of care, tests, and medications.